KSU Sports Reporting Class Tour Warner Brothers Discovery Sports

 In Studio F, students were able to watch a live pregame show taping of MLB Baseball Show “Leadoff” on TBS which is hosted by Lauren Shehadi, Jake Peavy, Pedro Martinez and Curtis Granderson.
 Students were able to watch the 30-minute show and see how it was put together.
 Students saw the camera crew in action as they guided the on-air talent.

-After the show, hosts Shedhadi and Granderson took time to talk with students and take photos.
+After the show, hosts Shehadi and Granderson took time to talk with students and take photos.

 We were really excited to have an audience.
 We normally tape with the crew, so we had fun with having future sports reporters watching.” said Granderson.